JuhoTurunen/MerkkiMylly/README.md

 - Remake schema.sql
 - Try to find use cases for aggregate functions
 - Add AJAX handling to upgrades to avoid refresh
-- Add profile editing
+- Add profile bio editing
 - UI improvements
-- Profile search